jienckebd/dev-loop/README.md

 ### Pattern Learning System

-Remembers common failure patterns and injects "do not repeat" guidance:
+Learns from execution outcomes and injects "do not repeat" guidance:
 - Built-in patterns for common AI errors
-- Records patterns from test failures, log analysis, and validation errors
+- Records patterns from test results, log analysis, and validation errors
 - Persists learned patterns in `.devloop/patterns.json`
 - Automatically applies relevant patterns to subsequent prompts